mneudert/sass-nginx-module/README.md

 ### Note

-This module is highly experimental and has not been tested in any real environment yet.
+This module is experimental and only been used in development environments.

 You can, and should, expect some weird bugs from serving unparsed files up to completely deactivating your vhost.